Top 9 business books on managing remote teams

 Founder, 37signals

-Today, organisations across the globe are welcoming the game-changing benefits of remote work like never before.
-While employers benefit by saving resources and capital, employees enjoy telecommuting, higher productivity, and freedom.
-However, the key is to navigate the challenges of managing a remote team successfully, and this book helps with just that.
+Today, organisations are embracing remote work like never before.
+While employers benefit by saving resources and capital, employees enjoy telecommuting, are more productive, and have improved work-life balance.

 highlight boxes icon